tomasboccardo/node-testing-examples/Article.md

 Also, unit testing helps the programmer separate the functionality he's building into small modules with one single responsibility to make them easy to test.
 There is a development process that suggests writing the tests before writing the functionality.
 That way, you are forced to design your components first, write tests for them and finally implement those components that make the tests pass.
 That process is called Test Driven Design(TDD) and is part of a larger methodology called Extreme Programming(XP).

 Unit testing serves as documentation for your code as well.
 They show the way a component is used and what's the interface it exposes.
-Many programmers that want to use external components on their software just look at the tests to get examples on how the component is used.
+Many programmers that want to use external components on their software just look at the tests to get examples on how the components are used.

-There is a problem with unit testing as well.
-It does not test interaction between components.
-It just tests the component on isolation.
-To solve that, you can use an other kind of testing called Integration Testing, but that will be covered in another article.

 ## How?